fleet-sdk/docs/docs/guide/wallet-interaction.md

 #### Get all unspent boxes

-The following core will return an array of all unspent boxes owned by the selected wallet.
+The following code will return an array of all unspent boxes owned by the selected wallet.

 ```ts
 await ergo.get_utxos();